eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 Analogously to the above, you can enforce that numeric columns change in certain
 ways: that integers increase monotonically, for example, or that some values only go up or down.

+# Conclusion {#conclusion}

+Every data model has invariants: the only difference is whether you enforce them or not.
+Postgres has powerful tools for enforcing invariants.
+You should use them.
+For a tiny cost in development effort, you buy a solid baseline of reliablity.